Showing posts with label Breakthrough. Show all posts

 Breakthrough is Here, Now What!

-If you've never had a plan before your breakthrough, chances are you'll return to your present condition sooner than later.
+If you've never had a plan before your breakthrough, chances are you'll return to your present condition sooner or later.
 Your current circumstances ought to make you despise what has caused you to be in this disliked position in the first place.
 That can only happen if you plan to never pass this way again before your breakthrough.

 Is money the area of breakthrough that you're waiting on?
-Well, if you didn't have a plan before your breakthrough, money will only accelerate what you always did before your breakthrough.
+Well, if you didn't have a plan before your breakthrough, money will only accelerate what you have always done before your breakthrough.
 "A breakthrough does not make you more intelligent than you were before it occurred.".
 IT IS THE PLANS/CHANGES THAT YOU HAD IN PLACE Before THAT BREAKTHROUGH THAT WILL SUSTAIN AND MAINTAIN THAT BREAKTHROUGH.

-News flash breakthroughs DO NOT ADD WISDOM TO YOU.
+News flash: breakthroughs DO NOT ADD WISDOM TO YOU.
 IT IS WHAT YOU'RE LEARNING NOW IN YOUR SEASON OF DELAYS, HINDRANCES, DENIALS, AND DISAPPOINTMENTS THAT OUGHT TO BE PREPARING YOU FOR THE BREAKTHROUGH.
 AGAIN, YOUR SITUATION SHOULD BE EDUCATING AND PREPARING YOU FOR YOUR FUTURE BREAKTHROUGH.

 So, STOP COMPLAINING AND MURMURING ABOUT YOUR NOW AND GLEAN FROM IT WHAT IS NECESSARY SO YOU WON'T REPEAT IT DURING YOUR TIME OF BREAKTHROUGH!

 The children of Israel could not comprehend the term "GO FORWARD" because I am sure they spoke of freedom daily and complained to one another about being held captive against their will.
 They became pretty comfortable being slaves to their Egyptian masters for four hundred years.
-You see, even though they spoke freely, they never took freedom seriously mentally, thus mentally accepting their way of life even though they complained verbally.
+You see, even though they spoke freely, they never took freedom seriously mentally, thus mentally accepting their way of life, even though they complained verbally.

-Many of you who are currently reading this article can relate to this.
+Many of you reading this article can relate to this.
 God has already set you free, and you are actually experiencing your breakthrough.
 However, your mindset may not have caught up with what God has already accomplished.
 This is simply because you may not have prepared yourself mentally for what you had been praying to see physically.

 You've been blessed with a spouse you've prayed for, but here you are cheating on them.
 You've been granted that promotion you've prayed and worked so hard for, yet you oppress your colleagues the way you were once oppressed.
 You've finally got the vehicle you've prayed for, but you now ignore your neighbor walking on the same road you once did, hoping for a ride.
 These are all clear examples of when a "MINDSET" refuses to merge with the individual season of breakthrough.

 Let's try self-introspection.
 Have you dealt with hate, bitterness, and your inability to forgive others?
 Do you think your breakthrough will change all of that?
 No!
 It won't; you have perfected what you have practiced while waiting.
 "May I suggest that the worst kind of blindness is not physical, but rather being blinded by hate, bitterness, and an inability to forgive others?
-This behavior can lead people to repeat the same mistakes and return where they started despite their efforts to move forward.
+This behavior can lead people to repeat the same mistakes and return to where they started despite their efforts to move forward.
 It's important to mentally prepare ourselves to accommodate the changes we seek, rather than just focusing on the physical aspects of the situation."

 Kevin L A Ewing